 It’s important to think about this carefully, particularly as we’re living longer, with many Australians looking at a retirement of 30 years or more.

-More recently with the outbreak of COVID-19, the Federal Government has allowed eligible Australians to access up to $10,000 of their super before 31 December 2020.
+Throughout the outbreak of COVID-19, the Federal Government has allowed eligible Australians to access up to $10,000 of their super before 31 December 2020.

 If you were one of the many who accessed the government’s early release program after being financially impacted by COVID-19 you may want to consider ways to boost your super to ensure your retirement savings goals remain on track.